dclause/search_autocomplete/README.txt

 Place the entirety of this directory in sites/all/modules/search_autocomplete or in the equivalent directory of your Drupal installation.

+Make sure all dependency modules are available: Drupal Search Core and Views

 Navigate to administer >> build >> modules.
 Enable Search Autocomplete.

 If you're having trouble installing this module, please ensure that your tar